khaled-rahman/BatchLayout/README.md

 # BatchLayout

 Parallel Batch Update Algorithm for Force-Directed Graph Layout generation in Shared Memory.
-This tool generates layout of graphs using multicores which is generally faster than equivalent algorithms.
-It comes with various features, e.g., it intializes layout using random technique as well as greedy technique (helps to converge faster), it provides several ptions like (a,r)-energy models and Edge weights, it can approximate repulsive forces by  Barnes-Hut approximation and greedy technique.
+This tool generates layout of graphs using multicores which is generally faster than state-of-the-art algorithms.
+It comes with various features, e.g., it intializes layout using random technique as well as greedy technique (helps to converge faster), it provides several options like (a,r)-energy models and Edge weights, it can approximate repulsive forces by  Barnes-Hut approximation and greedy technique.
 We assume that the input graph is undirected, connected and symmetric.

 ## System Requirements